 Purchase quality stamps.
 The Stampin' Place has been manufacturing rubber art-stamps since 1981.
 Each stamp is mounted on 3/4" hardwood maple block with a comfortable contour.
 The design is indexed on top of the wood mount.
 You can count on carefully trimmed, deeply etched, red rubber dies and trimmed cushion for a crisp, clear stamped image.

 5 Tips To Make A Good Stamp Impression

-Make sure you have a good solid flat surface to stamp on.
-A couple of pieces of paper or some thin chip board give your stamping surface protection and padding for your stamping your image.
+- Make sure you have a good solid flat surface to stamp on.
+A couple of pieces of paper, some thin chip board or a magazine will give your stamping surface protection and padding for stamping your image.
 Card and craft tables tend to bow when pressure is applied to your stamp.
 This could cause problems stamping a good image on larger designs.

-get to know your stamps, and most importantly - HAVE
+Experiment, get to know your stamps, and most importantly - HAVE FUN!!!

 This Tip/Technique has been provided courtesy of The Stampin' Place • www.stampin.com

 Copyright © The Stampin' Place • Big Lake, MN USA.
 Material may not be reproduced without written permission.